Introduction

 Measuring search quality

 - Recall: out of all the chunks that should have been found, how many did the search actually find?
-If there are 3 relevant chunks in your index and the search found 2 of them, recall is 67%.
+If there are 3 relevant chunks and the search found 2, recall is 67%.

-- Precision: out of all the chunks the search returned, how many were actually relevant?
+- Precision: out of all the chunks returned, how many were actually relevant?
 If it returned 5 chunks but only 2 were useful, precision is 40%.

-- MRR (Mean Reciprocal Rank): how high up in the results is the first relevant chunk?
-If the best chunk is the very first result, great.
-If it’s the fifth result, that’s worse.
+- MRR (Mean Reciprocal Rank): how high up is the first relevant chunk?
+If the best chunk is result #1, great.
+If it’s result #5, that’s worse.

 Measuring answer quality

-- Faithfulness: did the AI only use information from the chunks you gave it, or did it make stuff up?
+- Faithfulness: did the AI only use info from the chunks, or did it make stuff up?

-- Relevance: did the AI actually answer the question that was asked?
+- Relevance: did the AI actually answer what was asked?

-- Completeness: did the AI use all the relevant information from the chunks, or did it miss important parts?
+- Completeness: did the AI use all the relevant info from the chunks, or did it miss important parts?

 A simple way to test

-Create a list of questions where you already know what the right answer looks like, then check if the system gets them right.
+Create a list of questions where you already know the right answer, then check if the system gets them right.
 This uses the build_index and query_rag functions we built earlier:

 # Build the index first